Steve Aldo One

-Steve Aldo One (born 5 January 1995) is a Cameroonian footballer who plays for Spanish club CE L'Hospitalet as a central defender.
+Steve Aldo One (born 5 January 1995) is a Cameroonian footballer who plays as a central defender for Spanish Segunda Federación club Atlètic Lleida.

 Club career

 Born in Yaoundé, One moved to Spain at the age of ten and represented RCD Mallorca as a youth.
 He made his senior debut with the reserves on 16 December 2012, starting in a 0–1 Segunda División B away loss against UE Sant Andreu.

 One scored his first senior goal on 12 October 2014, netting his team's third in a 4–2 away defeat of Real Zaragoza B. In February 2016, he suffered a severe knee injury which took him out for seven months.

 On 7 July 2017, One moved to another reserve team, Deportivo Fabril also in the third division.
 He made his first team debut on 29 November, starting in a 3–2 win at UD Las Palmas for the season's Copa del Rey.

 One made his La Liga debut on 21 January 2018, starting in a 1–7 away loss against Real Madrid.